Solomon-igbigbi/react-test/README.md

 - To test knowledge of consuming APIs and handling responses.
 - Loading state and knowing where and how to make multiple API calls efficiently.
 - Should be able to play/pause a music.
-- You ability to self research.
+- Your ability to self research.

 # Pre-requisites ✅
 - Add your Deezer client ID & secret to `env`